CodeURJC-DAW-2024-25/webapp01/README.md

 ## 🛠️ Additional Technology

-- **APIs**: We will use a supermarket API to get the products and their details (prices, descriptions, etc).
+- **API**: We will use a supermarket API to get the products and their details (prices, descriptions, etc).

 ---